“Anytime I needed anything, they were available for me” — Roman Levandovsky

 - personalized user experience both for players and team managers;

-- user interface has to properly visualize app’s main features and reflect the thrill of user’s engagement in the world of sports championships;
+- a user interface has to properly visualize the app’s main features and reflect the thrill of user’s engagement in the world of sports championships;

 - the secure, accessible and easy-to-use payment system to allow users paying with their smartphones.

-Of course, as it is a very big project the process not always ran smoothly.
-At the time of the development React Native was new and our developers did not have enough work experience with it.
+Of course, as it is a very big project the process did not always run smoothly.
+At the time of the development, React Native was new and our developers did not have enough work experience with it.
 It’s worth noting, that despite the declared cross-platform scripting, the library has technical nuances of implementing the functionality for iOS and Android.
 Eventually, this has led to a 1.5-month gap in the release dates for iOS and Android.

 It will take too much time to describe the whole process.
 So let’s see what we’ve received: